The Ghosts of Faithful

 Poets % Writers Magazine Maureen Egen Award, First Runner-Up

 When "The Ghosts of Faithful" won First-Runner-up for Poets and Writers Magazine's Maureen Egen Award, it was a novel in progress.
-Now it is finished and will be my seventh published novel, due out by the end of September.
+Now it is my seventh published novel, and has won the 2019 INDEPENDENT PRESS AWARD:Religion Fiction.

 Here's what Victor La Valle, author, Professor at Columbia, and Judge of the contest had to say about it: "Faithful" suggests a broad canvas--a well-rendered local; a promising war of equals in the characters, a clear desire to address/tackle the issues larger than the back and forth, and a clear understanding on the author's part about pacing and clarity.
 Also, I thought the father's chapter was really funny!"